 Conducting independent projects:

 A great way to get even more from your research experience at Auburn is to conduct your own research project or, more commonly, be responsible for running a set of assays/analyses associated with a current study in the lab.
 Some of these projects will produce publishable work.
 Students who are considering an independent project should work in the lab for a considerable period first (at least a year) to gain some necessary skills, understand the process of science, and become familiar with our laboratory's capabilities.
 Auburn currently has a competitive undergraduate research funding program through the Office of the Vice President for Research.
 This award both provide funds for research and stipend to the student.
 Applications are typically due in February.
-If you are potentially interested in applying for one of these awards, discuss options with Dr. Hood at least 4 months in advance
+If you are potentially interested in applying for one of these awards, discuss options with Dr. Hood at least 4 months in advance.

 Getting a strong letter:

 Science magazine published an article for undergraduates working in labs.
 This paper provides excellent pointers on what you can to ensure that Dr. Hood will write you a strong letter.
 Getting a Great Recommendation Letter, Science Jun 27, 2016.
 When requesting a letter, please email Dr. Hood a short review of what you have worked on in the lab.
 Please also include a brief description of why you are well suited for the position that you are applying for.
 Please Dr. Hood your request at least one month before your deadline.